vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Prerequisites: On the home page using the `home` command.
 Multiple contacts in the list.

-   1. Test case: `edit_contact 1 n/John Doe`<br>
-      Expected: First contact in the list is edited to have the name John Doe, provided that there is no John Doe in the contact list.
-Details of the new contact shown in the status message.

-   1. Test case: `edit_contact 0 n/John Doe`<br>
-      Expected: No contact is edited.
-Error details shown in the status message.

-   1. Other incorrect edit commands to try: `edit_contact` `edit_contact x n/`, `edit_contact 1 p/999`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case.

 1. Editing a contact after selecting an event

    1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.
 Multiple contacts in the list of contacts linked to the event.

-   1. Test case: `edit_contact 1 n/John Doe`<br>
-      Expected: First contact in the list is edited to have the name John Doe, provided that there is no John Doe in the full contact list.
-Details of the new contact shown in the status message.
-Returns back to home page.

-   1. Test case: `edit_contact 0 n/John Doe`<br>
-      Expected: No contact is edited.
-Error details shown in the status message.

-   1. Other incorrect edit commands to try: `edit_contact` `edit_contact x n/`, `edit_contact 1 p/999`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case except for that the index is based on the currently displayed contact list associated to the selected event.

 ### Locating contacts by name

-1. Finding a contact while all contacts are being shown
+1. Finding contacts while all contacts are being shown

    1. Prerequisites: List all contacts using the `view_contacts` command.
 Multiple contacts in the list.

    1. Test case: `find_contact alex`<br>
-      Expected: All contacts with the name containing `alex` is filtered and shown.
+      Expected: All contacts with the name containing `alex` are filtered and shown.
 Command success status message shown with the number of contacts listed (can be 0 if no valid contacts found).

    1. Test case: `find_contact`<br>
       Expected: Error details shown in the status message.